 As two actions, a bright streak flashes from your pointing finger to a point within 20 meters and then blossoms with a low roar into an explosion of flame.
 The fire spreads around corners and ignites flammable objects in the area that aren’t being worn or carried.
 Each creature in a sphere centered on that point must make a Reflex saving throw.

-On a failed save, a creature takes 5d6 fire damage and is burning 1.
+On a failure, it takes 6d6 fire damage and is burning 2.

-On a successful save, a creature takes half as much damage and doesn’t start burning.
+On a success, it takes half as much damage and is burning 1.

-You can increase the damage by 1d6 and the burning level by 1 for each additional mana or psi expended.
+You can increase the damage by 1d6 and the burning level by 1 for each additional mana expended.

 If the glowing bead is touched before the interval has expired, the creature touching it must make a Reflex saving throw.

-On a failed save, the spell ends immediately, causing the bead to explode.
+On a failure, the spell ends immediately, causing the bead to explode.

-On a successful save, the creature can throw the bead up to 12 meters.
+On a success, the creature can throw the bead up to 5 meters.
 When it strikes a creature or a solid object, the spell ends, and the bead explodes.